bitlayer-org/BitVMNet/README.md

 # BitVMNet: The Developer-Friendly Testnet for BitVM Innovation

-BitVM enables a free market of second layers, potentially scaling Bitcoin to billions of users.

 ## Intro
 **BitVMNet** is an open Bitcoin Signet network **sponsored by [Bitlayer](https://x.com/BitlayerLabs)**, designed to facilitate the development and implementation of BitVM-based applications.
 As a collaborative platform, it empowers developers within the BitVM ecosystem, driving the advancement and adoption of BitVM technology.